 User Score

-At her Los Angeles, California, home, Helene Bradley (Lisa Richards) hosts an all-women birthday party for herself and friends Sadie (Marlena Giovi) and Kate (Mary Crosby).
-Helene is celebrating her 40th birthday, Sadie is about to turn 50, and Kate recently reached 30.
-Martine (Nelly Alard), a French filmmaker staying at the house, decides to shoot the party for a television documentary.
-She begins by turning the camera on herself and asking, “Do you have any problem with food?”
+At her residence in Los Angeles, California, Helene Bradley (Lisa Richards) organizes a lively birthday gathering exclusively for women, celebrating her milestone 40th birthday alongside friends Sadie (Marlena Giovi) and Kate (Mary Crosby).
+Sadie is approaching her 50th birthday, while Kate is just crossing the threshold of 30.
+To capture the vibrant essence of the occasion, Martine (Nelly Alard), a French filmmaker staying at the residence, decides to create a television documentary about the event.
+With a curious spirit, she kicks off her filming by posing a provocative question to the group, “Do you have any problem with food?”

 What's After the Movie?